How LaborAudit Works

 Can LaborAudit trace enforcement history across corporate subsidiaries?

 Yes.
-LaborAudit links SEC EDGAR Exhibit 21 subsidiary disclosures (95,406 subsidiaries across 1,590 parent companies) to enforcement records in WHD, NLRB, and OSHA.
+LaborAudit links SEC EDGAR Exhibit 21 subsidiary disclosures to enforcement records in WHD, NLRB, and OSHA.
 This reveals enforcement actions filed under subsidiary or DBA names that standard single-entity searches miss — critical for M&A due diligence and CSDDD compliance.

 Start Screening Employers Today